makew0rld/md2gemini/README.md

                         links at the end of each paragraph, or 'at-end' to have footnotes at the end of the document.
 Not using this flag, or having any other value will result in regular, newline links.
+  -p, --plain           Remove special markings from output that text/gemini doesn't support, like
+                        the asterisks for bold and italics.
 ```

 ### In Python